Big Spring State Park (Texas): Facilities

 Facilities at the park include a lighted group pavilion, which can accommodate up to 50 people; restrooms with no showers and a Texas State Park store.
 Native American artifacts and fossils from the area are on display at a seasonal interpretive center, which is also located in the park.

 Activities

 Some of the recreational opportunities offered on the site include hiking, mountain biking, nature study, jogging and star gazing.
 The Big Spring Film Society began screening movies on top of the mountain in 2008, and continues to do so every summer.
-Close Encounters of the Third Kind, ET The Extra Terrestrial, Star Trek, and The Dark Crystal are just a few of the films they have screened over the years.
+Close Encounters of the Third Kind, E.T. the Extra-Terrestrial, Star Trek: The Motion Picture, and The Dark Crystal are just a few of the films they have screened over the years.